-- Become confident citizens in a technological world, able to take or develop an informed interest in matters of scientific importance. - Recognise the usefulness, and limitations, of scientific method and appreciate its applicability in other disciplines and in everyday life. - Be suitably prepared for studies beyond Cambridge IGCSE in pure science, in applied sciences or in science-dependent vocational courses. - Promote interdisciplinary enquiry through practical investigations and through the coordination of the subject matter of the three separate sciences.
+Become confident citizens in a technological world, able to take or

+- develop an informed interest in matters of scientific importance. - Recognise the usefulness, and limitations, of scientific method and appreciate its applicability in other disciplines and in everyday life. - Be suitably prepared for studies beyond Cambridge IGCSE in pure science, in applied sciences or in science-dependent vocational courses. - Promote interdisciplinary enquiry through practical investigations and through the coordination of the subject matter of the three separate sciences.
-All candidates must enter for three papers.

-CORE CANDIDATES TAKE:

-EXTENDED CANDIDATES TAKE:
+All candidates take three components.
+Candidates who have studied the Core subject content, or who are expected to achieve a grade DD or below, should be entered for Paper 1, Paper 3 and either Paper 5 or Paper 6.
+These candidates will be eligible for grades CC to GG.

+Candidates who have studied the Extended subject content (Core and Supplement), and who are expected to achieve a grade CC or above, should be entered for Paper 2, Paper 4 and either Paper 5 or Paper 6.
+These candidates will be eligible for grades AA to GG.
-Paper 1 (45 minutes)

-A multiple-choice paper consisting of 40 items of the four-choice type.
+EXTENDED CANDIDATES Paper 2 (45 minutes) A multiple-choice paper consisting of 40 items of the four-choice type.
 This paper will test assessment objectives AO1 and AO2.
-Questions will be based on the Core syllabus content.

-Paper 2 (45 minutes)

-A multiple-choice paper consisting of 40 items of the four-choice type.

-This paper will test assessment objectives AO1 and AO2.
 Questions will be based on the Extended syllabus content (Core and Supplement).

-AND AND

-Paper 3 (2 hours)

-A written paper consisting of short-answer and structured questions.
+This paper will be weighted at 30% of the final total mark.
+AND Paper 4 (2 hours) A written paper consisting of short-answer and structured questions.
 This paper will test assessment objectives AO1 and AO2.

-Questions will be based on the Core syllabus content.

-This paper will be weighted at 50% of the final total mark

-Paper 4 (2 hours)

-A written paper consisting of short-answer and structured questions.

-This paper will test assessment objectives AO1 and AO2.
 Questions will be based on the Extended syllabus content (Core and Supplement).

-ALL CANDIDATES TAKE:

-EITHER EITHER

-Paper 5 (2 hours)

-Practical Test

-This paper will test assessment objective AO3.
-Questions will be based on the experimental skills in Section 7.
+120 marks This paper will be weighted at 50% of the

-The paper is structured to assess grade ranges AA-GG.